BenWashburn1457/seatrac_driver/README.md

 # SeaTrac x150/x110 Driver

+Developement branch for beacon firmware for version 3.7 and upward.

 This is a c++ driver for the Blueprint Subsea SeaTrac x100 series of USBL beacons.

 It is a fork of the seatrac_driver written by Pierre Narvor: